High-Rate Quantized Matrix Multiplication I: Acknowledgment

 \section{Acknowledgment}

-Results in Section~\ref{sec:universal_decoder} are reproduced from a work in progress~\cite{HOP26} with Alina Harbouzova (MIT EECS).
 We thank Egor Lifar and Semyon Savkin (MIT EECS) for numerous discussions and help with obtaining calibration matrices for Llama-3-8B.
+We also thank Uri Erez (TAU EE) for helpful suggestions.